cablehead/stacks/README.md

 - Preference panel

 - Urls
-    - wire up Microlink action
+    - wire up Microlink action: done, but
+        - need UI to indicate scrape is in progress
+        - need to surface errors
+    - add action to open url in default browser

 - Theme: initialize theme to the system preference
     - set a time limit when manually set